 On her days off you'll find Tiffany enjoying the great outdoors camping or soaking up the sun at the beach.
 She has 4 fur babies at home Rusty & Diesel (her dogs) and Max & Missy (her cats).

 Isabella is currently completing her Cert IV in Veterinary Nursing and in 2018, started her career in general practice.
-She has a love for senior pets and rescues and an interest in animal dentistry.
-Born in Indonesian, she is extremely passionate about saving the Orangutan and Sumatran Tiger.
+She has a love for senior pets and rescues and an interest in ophthalmology.
+Born in Indonesia, she is extremely passionate about saving the Orangutan and Sumatran Tiger.

 When Isabella isn't working, she's kept busy with her young family and their motorcycles.
 Isabella's has 4 fur babies with the 2 boys being Milo and Biggie (Chihuahuas) and the 2 girls being Manis (DSH) and Smoosh (Calico/ Persian).
 All of which were rescued!

 Madeline is currently finishing her degree in Veterinary Technology and is to graduate end of 2021.
 As well as this, she has completed a Certificate III in Companion Animal Services which focuses on behaviour and enrichment for our furry friends.
 Madeline has grown up not far from North Maclean in the suburbs around Logan where she has completed work experience in many small animal practices close by.

 Being a junior vet nurse, many experiences are still very new and exciting.
 She is looking forward to building her knowledge and experiences, especially regarding wild and exotic animals.
 She has a particular interest in birds and small rodents as she has grown up around them her whole life.
 Currently, Madeline houses a 13-year-old Indian Ringneck parrot named Sunny (Yes, he is yellow), 2 cuddly rats named Vicky and Daria, and a 7-year-old Labrador-cross named Pebbles.

-Madeline has also finished some studies with Children’s Services and works casually at an Outside School Hours Care facility.
-She is passionate about finding new and exciting ways to enrich animals lives, will never turn down a beach trip and always ready to cook up a storm.
+Madeline is passionate about finding new and exciting ways to enrich animals lives, will never turn down a beach trip and is always ready to cook up a storm.